Hi! I’m Oneika (pronounced oh-KNEE-kah), and travelling’s kind of my thing.

 An international educator, writer, serial expat, and travel junkie, Oneika’s passion for discovery is boundless and her adventures abroad have taken her to over 100 countries on six continents.
 She has, amongst other things, trekked in Nepal, sailed in Croatia, and gone on safari in Botswana.

 Her authoritative voice on travel and commitment to discussing issues surrounding diversity have resulted in her being a highly sought after orator.
 Her speaking engagements have included being a featured speaker at Miami University’s Symposium for Multicultural Students this past spring.
-In April 2017 she will give the keynote address at the Women in Travel Summit in Milwaukee.
+In April 2017 she gave the keynote address at the Women in Travel Summit in Milwaukee.

 Oneika was selected as a spokesperson and travel expert for Toyota’s “First Class” video campaign.
 The endeavor was wildly successful, with the video series garnering over 3 million views on Facebook alone.
-She has also been a brand ambassador for Coca-Cola.
+She has also been a brand ambassador for Coca-Cola and Star Alliance.

 Oneika has written for and been featured in major publications such as Condé Nast Traveler, The BBC, The Wall Street Journal, The Huffington Post, Essence, Ebony, National Geographic Traveler, Buzzfeed, and CNN.